My name is Dr. Beverly S. Adler and I am a licensed Clinical Psychologist, Certified Diabetes Educator,

 and not let diabetes control my life.
 My focus strongly endorses empowering the lives of people with diabetes.

-made numerous presentations to various diabetes support groups, as well as to healthcare professionals and diabetes educators.
+I have made numerous presentations to various diabetes support groups, as well as to healthcare professionals and diabetes

-I was honored to be twice-invited as the guest speaker to present the Keynote Address to the Long Island Chapter of
+educators.
+I was honored to be twice-invited as the guest speaker to present the Keynote Address to the Long

-the Juvenile Diabetes Research Foundation at their Diabetes Education Seminar.
-Most recently, I have been invited
+Island Chapter of the Juvenile Diabetes Research Foundation at their Diabetes Education Seminar.
+I was honored

-to speak at a Workshop Presentation at the American Association of Diabetes Educators' Annual Meeting 2012 to present
+to be invited to speak at a Workshop Presentation at the American Association of Diabetes Educators' Annual Meeting

 I have published two books which include insightful lessons of empowerment written by successful men and women with diabetes.